FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 2. Provide a brief overview of the available scripts
 3. Link to the detailed TDD-Workflow.md documentation
+4. Include a quick start guide for getting started with TDD
+5. Document the centralized configuration management approach
+6. Explain the proper error handling practices used in the scripts
+7. Describe the use of structured Docker output formats for container operations
+8. Explain the specific pattern for Business Central container operations
-4. Include a quick start guide for getting started with TDD The updates should integrate well with the existing README content.
+9. Include information about the strongly-typed objects returned by each script The updates should integrate well with the existing README content.
 ```